Image Generation from Contextually-Contradictory Prompts: Introduction

-To address this issue, we build on the observation that the denoising process follows a coarse-to-fine progression, during which different semantic attributes (e.g., background, pose, shape, and texture) emerge at distinct stages~\cite{chefer2023attend, balaji2022ediff, patashnik2023localizing}.
+To address this issue, we introduce \textit{Stage-Aware Prompting (SAP)}, which builds on the observation that the denoising process follows a coarse-to-fine progression, during which different semantic attributes (e.g., background, pose, shape, and texture) emerge at distinct stages~\citep{chefer2023attend, balaji2022ediff, patashnik2023localizing}.
 Our key idea is to guide the model at each stage of denoising with the information most relevant to the type of content being formed at that point.
 To achieve this, we decompose the original prompt into a sequence of proxy prompts, each aligned with the attributes expected at a specific stage and designed to avoid contextual contradictions.

 Ensuring that proxy prompts preserve the original intent while avoiding contextual contradictions requires a broad understanding of the real world.
 For example, it involves understanding that a bear is entangled with specific poses, such as walking on all fours or standing upright, which in turn, contradicts the handstand pose.
-Our method leverages a large language model (LLM) to analyze the target prompt, identify contextual contradictions, and construct suitable proxy prompts.
+To achieve this, SAP leverages a large language model (LLM) to analyze the target prompt, identify contextual contradictions, and construct suitable proxy prompts.

 We demonstrate that, by using in-context examples and prompting the LLM to follow a reasoning process through a brief explanation, it can identify contextually contradictory concepts in a prompt and determine the appropriate stage of denoising at which each attribute should be introduced.
 It can also suggest alternative, non-conflicting concepts that preserve the intended attributes and use them to construct stage-specific proxy prompts.
 In doing so, the LLM effectively guides the model toward the intended meaning of the original prompt.